tomstafford/psy6422/docs/007-coding.md

 ## [1] 5 7 9
 ```

-This code is easier to read, easier to change, and you can write new code which uses this function again
+This code is easier to read, easier to change, and you can write new code which uses this function again.

 ### Ask for help